CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 # Integrate mquery with s3

 One very common question is "how to use Mquery with s3".
-S3 is a file storage API exposed by many open- and closed-source solutions, like Minio or of course AWS.
-Mquery does not support S3 natively, but can work with S3 thanks to its very flexible plugin system.
+S3 is a file storage API is exposed by many open- and closed-source solutions, like Minio or of course AWS.
+Mquery does not support S3 natively but can work with S3 thanks to its very flexible plugin system.
 Unfortunately, this is not completely transparent, and S3 deployment is not easy.
-In this guide I'll explain how to integrat Mquery with existing s3 deployment.
+In this guide, I'll explain how to integrate Mquery with existing s3 deployment.

 ## Requirements